oigwe-frx/Math_Foundation/01 Algebra: Elementary to Advanced - Equations and Inequalities/01 Structure of Numbers/02 Properties of Real Numbers.md

 ## Horizontal Method for Multiplying Fractions
 1. Multiple the numerators
-2. Multiple the denomenators
+2. Multiple the denominator

-# Horizontal Method for Dividing Fractions
+## Horizontal Method for Dividing Fractions
 1. (a/b) / (c/d)
 2. (a/b) * (d/c)
 3. (a*d)/ (b*c)